 Sales & Trading Analyst

-To begin with, a bachelor’s degree in finance, economics or business related area would work just fine along with excellent analytical abilities and an ability to think on your feet along with a highly disciplined outlook.
-It is a very competitive role which requires one to stay calm and composed and be able to make risky decisions with confidence under pressure situations.
+To begin with, a bachelor’s degree in finance, economics, or business-related area would work just fine, along with excellent analytical abilities and an ability to think on your feet along with a highly disciplined outlook.
+It is a very competitive role that requires one to stay calm and composed and be able to make risky decisions with confidence under pressure situations.
 They should also have excellent mathematical skills and can benefit a great deal by completing CFA as their job also requires a detailed understanding of market functioning and investment instruments.

-Sales & Trading Analysts also play an important role in the markets but of late electronic trading platform is the place where things really move and as far as giving a sales call is concerned, they are more focused on getting in touch with high net worth clients.
-Traders too have a key role to play in large investment banks and with institutional investors and higher performance enhances their growth prospects.
-They do not typically have a structured career path to follow as in the case of equity research analysts or investment bankers.
+Sales & Trading Analysts also play an essential role in the markets, but the late electronic trading platform is the place where things really move, and as far as giving a sales call is concerned, they are more focused on getting in touch with high net worth clients.
+Traders have a crucial role to play in large investment banks and with institutional investors, and higher performance enhances their growth prospects.
+They do not typically have a structured career path to follow, as in the case of equity research analysts or investment bankers.
 However, that does not take away much from its appeal as an attractive career option for finance graduates.
-On the whole, the role of sales and trading is getting reshaped with the advancement of technology and electronic trading platforms hog the limelight as far as trading action is concerned.
+On the whole, the role of sales and trading is getting reshaped with the advancement of technology, and electronic trading platforms hog the limelight as far as trading activity is concerned.

-As far as employment outlook for both of these areas is concerned, the projected job growth rates for financial industry are estimated at around 11% for the period of 2012 to 2022.
+As far as the employment outlook for both of these areas is concerned, the projected job growth rates for the financial industry are estimated at around 11% for the period of 2012 to 2022.

 Equity Research vs Sales & Trading –

 Equity Research Analyst